HDFGroup/vol-rest/README.md

                     mostly useful in helping to diagnose any possible memory leaks or other memory errors within the plugin.

+    --enable-tests
+                    Enables/Disables building of the REST VOL plugin tests.

+    --enable-examples
+                    Enables/Disables building of the REST VOL HDF5 examples.

+    --enable-tools
+                    Enables/Disables building of the HDF5 tools with REST VOL plugin support.
+(Currently experimental and should not be used)

     --with-hdf5=DIR Used to specify the directory where an HDF5 distribution that uses the VOL layer has already been built.
 This is to help the REST VOL plugin locate the HDF5 header files that it needs to include.